Updated: Mar 5

 Arapahoe Basin, CO.
 Replacing the legendary Pali Lift with an updated fixed-grip double lift.

 Sun Valley Resort, ID.
-Adding 380 acres of skiable terrain through the Bald Mountain Expansion.
+Added 380 acres of skiable terrain through the Bald Mountain Expansion.

 Loon Mountain Resort, NH.
 Building the Kancamagus 8 lift, the "most technologically advanced" lift in North America, carrying 8 people with heated seats and a bubble.